-- (a) For 2019, amount includes \$108,137 in severance and pension contributions from us to Mr. Danziger's Managers Insurance Policy; \$52,672 in contributions from us to Mr. Danziger's advance study fund/professional education fund (keren hishtalmut); \$11,377 in payments by us in respect of social security and recuperation pay required by statute in Israel, convalescence pay and holiday gift cards given to Company employees twice per year (Passover and Rosh Hashana) and grossed up for taxes (includes \$964 for gift cards, of which \$482 is the value of the gift cards and \$482 is the gross up amount). - (b) For 2019, represents payment for 28 days of accrued but unused vacation time paid to Mr. Danziger pursuant to the exercise of his right, in accordance with his employment agreement, to annually elect to receive a cash payment based on his base salary in respect of such accrued but unused vacation time in lieu of using such accrued vacation in the future. - (c) In lieu of providing Mr. Danziger with a company car, we currently satisfy our automobile obligations under Mr. Danziger's employment agreement with us by paying Mr. Danziger cash sufficient to cover the costs of his automobile.
-The total amount paid to Mr. Danziger with respect to the automobile payments was \$45,859 for 2019. - (6) "All other compensation" for Mr. Groenhuysen for 2019 was comprised of automobile payments totaling \$13,200, payment of tax preparation fees of \$7,245, and insurance premiums of \$4,344.
-For additional information, see "Executive employment arrangements-Groenhuysen employment agreement." - (7) "All other compensation" for Mr. Ambrogi for 2019 was comprised of automobile payments totaling \$13,200 and a wellness bonus of \$200.
-For additional information, see "Executive employment arrangements-Ambrogi employment agreement." - (8) "All other compensation" for Mr. Shah for 2019 was comprised of automobile payments totaling \$20,100.
-For additional information, see "Executive employment arrangements-Shah employment agreement."
+- (a) Amount includes \$122,125 in severance and pension contributions from us to Mr. Danziger's Managers Insurance Policy; \$59,719 in contributions from us to Mr. Danziger's advance study fund/ professional education fund (keren hishtalmut); \$13,086 in payments by us in respect of social security and recuperation pay required by statute in Israel, convalescence pay and holiday gift cards given to Company employees twice per year (Passover and Rosh Hashana) and grossed up for taxes (includes \$1,262 for gift cards, of which \$631 is the value of the gift cards and \$631 is the gross up amount). - (b) Represents payment for 28 days of accrued but unused vacation time paid to Mr. Danziger pursuant to the exercise of his right, in accordance with his employment agreement, to annually elect to receive a cash payment based on his base salary in respect of such accrued but unused vacation time in lieu of using such accrued vacation in the future. - (c) In lieu of providing Mr. Danziger with a company car, we currently satisfy our automobile obligations under Mr. Danziger's employment agreement with us by paying Mr. Danziger cash sufficient to cover the costs of his automobile.
+The total amount paid to Mr. Danziger with respect to the automobile payments was \$11,667 for 2020.
+In 2020, the Company eliminated automobile allowances for NEOs. - (7) "All other compensation" for Mr. Groenhuysen for 2020 was comprised of automobile payments totaling \$3,300, payment of tax preparation fees of \$12,958, insurance premiums of \$4,344 and \$8,650 in matching contributions pursuant to the Company's 401(k) plan.
+In 2020 the Company eliminated automobile